 Road cars of Touring Car Racing – Alfa Romeo 155

 Racing is said to drive the technology for road cars forward.
-Most of the cars used in the races use top headlight experts review along with the best in quality tyres and high speed performing engines, which is one of the most thrilling factors of the race.
+Most of the cars used the best in quality tyres and high speed performing engines, which is one of the most thrilling factors of the race.
 Sometimes it drives the development of special models.
 TouringCarTimes has put together an article series which features the road cars of touring car racing.
 The article series begins with the Alfa Romeo 155 Silverstone.
 A car that won the British Touring Car Championship 1994 in the hands of Gabriele Tarquini.

 The Alfa Romeo 155 Silverstone

 This car was the actual reason for the biggest rule change in the history of the Super Touring rules.

 Alfa Romeo joined the BTCC in 1994 with drivers Gabriele Tarquini and Giampiero Simoni.
 The success was immediate, Tarquini won the title and Simoni finished fifth.
 But the car spawned a lot controversy.

 Alfa Romeo had won the Italian championship before joining BTCC.
 To prepare for the very tough competition of BTCC, Alfa Romeo developed a special version of the car: The Alfa Romeo 155 Silverstone.